MrZhuNi/salome_shape/src/PrimitivesPlugin/doc/boxFeature.rst

 Box
 ===

-The feature Box lets to create a solid of a box shape.
+The feature Box creates a box solid.

 To create a Box in the active part: